DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-5/setup/index.md

 Now play the game!
 Click the play button at the top of the screen.

-## 7. Remove Unity Audio and add FMOD
+## 7. Prepare FMOD assets

+This game ships with native Unity audio, but we will replace it with FMOD.
+Work through the following steps:

-This game comes with audio already implemented in Unity, but we want to use FMOD instead.
-Go to `Edit > Project Settings > Audio` and uncheck "Disable Unity Audio".
+1. In Unity, go to `Edit > Project Settings > Audio` and **check** "Disable Unity Audio".
+This prevents the built-in AudioSource components from playing while you migrate to FMOD.

-Next, download the FMOD project with audio assets from the 3D Game Kit already included.
-You should already have FMOD installed from last week.
-If not, download it from the [FMOD website](https://www.fmod.com/download).
+2. Download the FMOD project that already contains the 3D Game Kit audio assets.
+If you still need FMOD Studio, install it from the [FMOD website](https://www.fmod.com/download).
+3. Extract the downloaded archive and open the project in FMOD Studio.
+4. Immediately choose `File > Save As` to rename the project to something memorable and store it somewhere you'll be able to find later.

 > [Download FMOD Project](3D-Game-Kit-FMOD-Project-BLANK-v2.00.00.zip)

-Go ahead and "save project as" to rename the project to something you'll remember.

 ## 8. Integrate FMOD with Unity

 Download the FMOD for Unity integration package from either the [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/fmod-for-unity-161631) or the [FMOD website](https://www.fmod.com/download#integrations).

-If you use the asset store the process is the same as the 3D Game Kit.
-Click "Add to My Assets" and then "Open in Unity".
-This will open the Package Manager in Unity.
-Click "download" and then "import" to add the FMOD for Unity package to your project.

-Follow the steps in the FMOD Setup Wizard to link your FMOD project to Unity.

-The process includes removing the Unity audio source components and adding FMOD Studio Event Emitter components to the appropriate game objects.
-It also added an FMOD Listener component to the main camera and removed the Unity Audio Listener component.
+The Asset Store workflow matches the 3D Game Kit import: add it to your assets, open it in Unity, then download and import through the Package Manager.

+When Unity finishes importing, the FMOD Setup Wizard launches.
+Follow its prompts to:

+- Point to the `.fspro` file for the project you saved in the previous step.
+- Choose the platforms you plan to build (e.g., Desktop) so Unity knows which bank files to load.
+- Let the wizard swap in an `FMOD Studio Listener` on the main camera and add any required `FMOD Studio Event Emitter` components.

+After the wizard completes, double-check the following:

-Under the `FMOD` menu in Unity, go to `Edit Settings` and set the path to your FMOD project or built banks.
+- Under the `FMOD` menu, open `Edit Settings` and confirm the project or bank path is correct.
+- Remove any leftover `Audio Source` components that Unity might still have on prefabs you plan to control with FMOD.

-In FMOD Studio, build the banks by going to `File > Build` or pressing `F7`.
+In FMOD Studio, build the banks with `File > Build` (or press `F7`).
+Save the project to trigger Unity to refresh the banks.
+Unity should detect the new bank files automatically; if not, pick `FMOD > Refresh Banks` inside Unity.

-Unity should automatically detect the changes and recompile.
-If not, just save something in FMOD Studio to trigger a recompile.
-Unity will also now see your FMOD events.